Skip to content

 Companies in many industries — including retail, technology, finance, pharmaceutical, and software — use Crayon’s platform to keep up with market trends, drive better sales, and reduce customer churn.

 However, Crayon may not work for companies who have a large amount of competitors to track, or who need to frequently modify the competitors they are monitoring.
 It still uses human analysts to process data, so scalability is a challenge.
-Additionally, Crayon lacks key content sets — including broker research, expert calls, SEC and global filings — and has no keyword or synonym recognition, generative AI, or thematic search capabilities.
-This makes it a less ideal choice for someone looking for an all-in-one AI-powered market intelligence tool.
+Additionally, Crayon lacks key content sets, including broker research, expert calls, SEC and global filings.
+It has generative AI capabilities, but those are embedded in competitive intelligence workflows and do not support end-to-end research automation.
+As a result, those looking for all-in-one AI-powered market intelligence may need to supplement Crayon with another tool.

 Related Reading: Crayon vs Klue